LG OLED C3 Review: Sets the Standard for High-End TV Picture Quality

-You could pay more even more for a nice TV, but you probably shouldn't.
+You could pay more for a nice TV, but you probably shouldn't.

 OLED TVs routinely deliver the best pictures money can buy, and in my tests over the years LG's "C" series consistently emerges as the best TV for most high-end shoppers, combining that great picture with a not-too-crazy price.
 The C3 faces strong competition from Samsung, which has its own pair of OLED TVs now, as well as from LG itself, which finally gave the more-expensive G3 a marked bump up in image quality.